audunru/social-accounts/README.md

     public function boot()
     {
         $this->registerPolicies();
+        /*
-        // If your company uses G Suite and you want to ensure that only employees can log in, you could define the "login-with-provider" gate like this:
+         * If your company uses G Suite and you want to ensure that only employees can log in, you can define a "login-with-provider" gate.
+         *
+         * If you don't define this gate, any ProviderUser is allowed to pass through.
+         */
         Gate::define('login-with-provider', function (?User $user, ProviderUser $providerUser) {
             /*
              * $providerUser->user['hd'] contains the domain name the Google account belongs to.